CAARMA: Class Augmentation with Adversarial Mixup Regularization: Ethics Statement

 We utilize four datasets in our proposed approach: VoxCeleb1 \cite{nagrani2017voxceleb}, VoxCeleb2 \cite{chung2018voxceleb2}, and two datasets from the Dynamic-SUPERB \cite{huang2024dynamic} benchmark such as HowFarAreYou and DailyTalk datasets.
 The dataset statistics are summarized in Table \ref{tab:stats}.
 These datasets were employed across different tasks to evaluate the adaptability and generalizability of our pipeline:

 \begin{itemize}

 \item \textbf{Speaker Identification:} The primary task of our study involves speaker identification using VoxCeleb1 and VoxCeleb2.
 These large-scale datasets contain speech recordings from thousands of speakers. \item \textbf{Speaker Distance Estimation} The HowFarAreYou dataset originates from the 3DSpeaker dataset, designed to assess the distance of a speaker from the recording device.
-The task involves predicting distance labels (e.g., 0.4m, 2.0m) based on speech recordings. \item \textbf{Emotion Recognition:} We use the DailyTalk dataset to classify the emotional state of a speaker based on speech utterances.
+The task involves predicting distance labels (e.g., 0.4m, 2.0m) based on speech recordings. \item \textbf{Emotion Recognition:} We use the DailyTalk dataset to classify the emotional state (anger, disgust, fear, happiness, sadness, surprise, neutral) of a speaker based on speech utterances.
 This dataset contains speech samples labeled with seven distinct emotion categories.
 To maintain consistency with other datasets, we resample all recordings to 16 kHz before processing. \end{itemize}

 Table \ref{tab:stats} provides an overview of the datasets used in our experiments, including the number of classes and total utterances per dataset.